h0tw1r3/puppet-gitea/README.md

 [![Puppet Forge - downloads][forge-shield-dl]][forge-gitea]
 [![Puppet Forge - scores][forge-shield-sc]][forge-gitea]

-## Description

-A Puppet module for managing [Gitea][gitea] (Git with a cup of tea) settings.
-This module allows you to install and configure Gitea using pre-built binaries and does not need external package repositories.
-You can chose to install Gitea with default settings, or customize all settings to your liking.

 ## Setup

-### What Gitea affects

-- `puppet-gitea` depends on
-  - [puppetlabs-stdlib][puppetlabs-stdlib],
-  - [puppetlabs-inifile][puppetlabs-inifile],
-  - [puppet-archive][puppet-archive],
-  - [puppet-extlib][puppet-extlib],
-- it manages a user and group `git`
-- it manages the gitea working directory
-- it install a `gitea` service listening on port `3000`
+This module downloads a pre-built binary from the [Gitea] project releases page.
+No external package repositories are required.
+You can choose to install [Gitea] with default settings, or customize them using the `custom_configuration` class parameter.

-### Beginning with Gitea
+### Examples

 The simplest use case is to rely on defaults.
 This can be done by simply including the class: